 Check yourself before you… end up with an overeager puppy

-Ignore it, and it shall pass
+Ignore it, and it shall pass.

 Although not an ideal solution, you can always calm down your puppy by ignoring the erratic behavior.
 When they have excess energy, our dogs will seek attention from us.
 Try not to give into that.
-How to calm puppies with too much energy?
+How to calm puppies with too much power?
 Don’t let them suck you into the wormhole of their hectic playtime.

-Find solace in activity
+Find solace inactivity

-If all else fails — a treat always works
+If all else fails — a treat always works.

-That way, your puppy will start to expect a treat each time its calm.
+That way, your puppy will start to expect a treat each time it’s calm.
 And, because dogs are just as trigger-happy when it comes to taking prizes, soon your puppy will be the poster child for calm, model behavior.

-How to calm puppies that are overly excited
+How to calm overly excited puppies

 However, that can interfere with our daily schedules or training.
 When a puppy is so easy to excite, everything is a distraction.
 So, what do we do?

 Say that you have a pup and are trying to teach it to play fetch.
 Sounds great, right?
-Like a scene from a Hallmark movie — you and your furry buddy, in some green field somewhere, playing fetch while a piano medley plays in the background.
+Like a scene from a Hallmark movie — you and your furry buddy, in some greenfield somewhere, playing fetch while a piano medley plays in the background.
 Ah, bliss!

-Stop, drop, and withdraw
+Stop, drop, and withdraw.

 When a puppy gets overly excited, the best thing to do is to remove the trigger.
-Stop your blissful game of fetch, and lower your own energy levels.
+Stop your blissful game of fetch, and lower your energy levels.
 It would be ideal if you could put the puppy in a safe place and withdraw from it.
 After all, you’re one of the triggers as well.

-If you say to yourself “ah, it’s just a puppy, this is normal,” you’re teaching your buddy wrong things.
+If you say to yourself, “ah, it’s just a puppy, this is normal,” you’re teaching your buddy the wrong things.
 So don’t be surprised when that type of behavior rears its ugly head in the future again — even when your pup becomes a full-fledged adult in the doggie world.

 How to calm puppies when barking

 Children cry, and dogs bark.
-That’s how the saying goes, right?
+That’s how the saying goes.
 Therefore, if you’re looking up how to calm puppies when barking in the hopes that your dog will never bark again — you’re in for a rude awakening.
 Dogs communicate by barking.
 It’s an essential part of their nature, and it would be wrong to take that away from them.
 By barking, dogs are greeting, alarming, or playing with us.

 As with any other behavior, when wondering how to calm puppies when they are barking their cute, little, furry heads off, the number one tip is consistency.
-If the barking is a behavior you’d like to eliminate, or at least diminish, you have to be consistent with your responses.
+If the barking is a behavior you want to eliminate or diminish, you must be consistent with your responses.

-…but don’t be too harsh
+But don’t be too harsh.

 Puppies are like kids, which means they come into this world as blank canvases.
-It’s our job to teach them what’s wrong and what’s right.
-So, apply positive reinforcement and punishment, if needed.
+It’s our job to teach them what’s wrong and right.
+So, apply positive reinforcement and punishment if needed.
 However, don’t be too harsh.
 Always remember that your puppy isn’t barking to spite you.
 It doesn’t know that the barking drives your neighbors crazy, nor does it care.
 It just wants attention.

-Remember — anything can be a reward
+Remember — anything can be a reward.

 Your attention is what the puppy is probably after.
-Therefore, don’t give it.
+Therefore, could you not give it?
 If you always jump on every bark and squeal, your dog will learn that that’s the best way to get your attention.

 Recurring situations and fear

 Puppies bark to alert us to something new in their environment.
 However, they can also bark because they are scared.
 Try to pinpoint the trigger.
 It can be a strange sound, a person, or an item.
-Then, try to remove the trigger.
+Then, try to remove the catalyst.
 If that’s not possible, expose your puppy to it in a safe environment to teach it that there’s no room for fear.